algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 ## Introduction

-This document outlines the **functional specifications** for the development of a mobile web application for [Intermarché](https://www.intermarche.com/?srsltid=AfmBOop3uKBkrZ9x8Szj8EtpgHOqzuk_bHP3x1af4_9TrFf_640On9RY) named Cheerish.
+This document outlines the **functional specifications** for the development of a mobile web application for [Intermarché](https://www.intermarche.com/?srsltid=AfmBOop3uKBkrZ9x8Szj8EtpgHOqzuk_bHP3x1af4_9TrFf_640On9RY), titled **Cheerish**.
-Its purpose is to clearly define the project's requirements, scope, and objectives, ensuring that all stakeholders share a unified understanding of what is being developed.
+Its objective is to define the project’s functional requirements, scope, and goals, ensuring all stakeholders share a unified understanding of what is being developed.

 ### Project Overview

-The goal of this project is to deliver a user-friendly **mobile web application** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
-The app will suggest the most suitable wine or cheese based on the user's dish, taste preferences, or filters.
-It aims to simplify the selection process and enhance customer satisfaction by offering tailored recommendations.
+The primary aim of this project is to deliver a user-friendly **mobile web application** for Intermarché customers.
+Upon entering the store, users will be guided in choosing the most suitable wine and/or cheese based on their preferences, planned dishes, or applied filters.
+The application is designed to simplify the selection process, promote local products, and improve customer satisfaction by offering tailored and context-aware recommendations.

 ---